Attention, not scale, drives human-AI alignment in multimodal language prediction: Introduction

+However, it does not follow that adding visual context to language processing in LLMs equally improves predictions.
+Integrating multimodal information in computational models is not without challenges; additional modalities can introduce noise that may hinder model performance.
+Irrelevant or distracting visual information can lead to misalignment between modalities, causing models to focus on inconsequential features.\cite{wang2019words} The complexity of effectively fusing heterogeneous data sources can result in increased computational overhead and potential overfitting, especially when models are not properly regularized.\cite{ramachandram_deep_2017} Moreover, conflicting information between modalities may confuse the model, leading to degraded performance compared to unimodal counterparts.\cite{baltruvsaitis_multimodal_2019}

-The capacity to process both visual and linguistic input by itself, however, may provide little benefit for grounding predictive language processing if no attention is paid to salient visual cues, effectively narrowing down the space of upcoming semantic content.
-Indeed, attention to salient multimodal cues is a key part of constructing online situation models.
-Evidence for this comes from studies using some versions of the so-called Visual World Paradigm (VWP), a classic behavioural paradigm for probing the online integration of linguistic and visual information as indexed by eye movements.\cite{tanenhaus_integration_1995} In a typical VWP study, participants hear an unfolding sentence and see different objects/scenes on a screen,\cite{huettig_using_2011} or even in virtual reality.\cite{eichert_language-driven_2018} This paradigm has robustly shown that participants' eye movements index word prediction.
-For example, just after hearing `the man will eat...', participants look at a cake, rather than non-edible distracters before the continuation of the sentence is uttered.\cite{altmann_incremental_1999} Similar studies have consistently found that when visual information is critical for predicting upcoming sentence content, participants tend to direct their eye movements towards the relevant visual information even before hearing the associated word.\cite{altmann_incremental_1999} This suggests that attention to individual visual cues is linked to the online construal of situation models during predictive language processing.\cite{kamide_integration_2003,kukona_knowing_2014,rommers_verbal_2015}
+For these reasons, the capacity to process both visual and linguistic input by itself may provide little benefit for predictive language processing if this information is not integrated appropriately.
+In humans, paying attention to salient visual cues is an effective mechanism of multimodal integration during language processing, narrowing down the space of upcoming semantic content.
+Ample evidence for this comes from studies using some version of the so-called Visual World Paradigm (VWP), a classic Cognitive-Science paradigm for probing the online integration of linguistic and visual information as indexed by eye movements.\cite{tanenhaus_integration_1995} In a typical VWP study, participants hear an unfolding sentence and see different objects/scenes on a screen,\cite{huettig_using_2011} or even in virtual reality.\cite{eichert_language-driven_2018} Experiments have robustly shown that participants' eye movements index word prediction.
+For example, just after hearing `the man will eat...', participants look at a cake, rather than non-edible distracters before the continuation of the sentence is uttered.\cite{altmann_incremental_1999} Thus, when visual information is critical for predicting upcoming sentence content, participants tend to direct their eye movements towards the relevant visual information even before hearing the associated word.\cite{altmann_incremental_1999}, making attention to visual cues a cornerstone of predictive language processing in humans.\cite{kamide_integration_2003,kukona_knowing_2014,rommers_verbal_2015}